alvaroloes/ocgen/README.md

 # OCGen
 The Objective C code generator.

-Developed by demand due to my job needs, this tools aims to generate boring and repetitive code to let you focus on more interesting and pleasant things.
+Developed by demand due to my job needs, this tool aims to generate boring and repetitive code to let you focus on more interesting and pleasant things.

 Right now it is able to generate all the code a class needs to conform the `NSCopying` and `NSCoding` protocols.